odoo/odoo/doc/howtos/rdtraining/compute_onchange.rst

 triggered on the form view.

 The usual pitfall of computed fields and onchanges is trying to be 'too smart' by adding too much logic.
-This can have the opposite result than expected: the end user is confused about all the automation.
+This can have the opposite result of what was expected: the end user is confused about all the automation.

 Computed fields tend to be easier to debug: such a field is set by a given method, so it's easy to track when the value is set.
-Onchanges, on the other, may be confusing: it is very difficult to be sure of the extent of an onchange.
+Onchanges, on the other hand, may be confusing: it is very difficult to be sure of the extent of an onchange.
 Indeed, several onchange methods may set the same fields: it then becomes difficult to track where a value is coming from.